htetpyaeaung/portfolio_v2_23/README.md

-## About this project
+## About

-This is portfolio website project which I named it as portfolio_v2 as there was a previous version.
+This is a project repo for my updated portfolio website.
 It is still in work but progressing gradually.

 ## How to clone and run this project